Should I Pay Off My Debt Before Buying A House? Your Debt And Mortgage Questions Answered

-Unless you've already done a lot of research, you might not know that there are many different types of mortgage loans available.
+Unless you've already done a lot of research, you might not know that there are many different types of home loans available.
 Each of these loans has different requirements.
 Some will come with lower credit requirements, while others might allow you to have a smaller down payment.

 When deciding whether you want to pay off your debt before purchasing a house, there are both advantages and disadvantages.
-But even if you choose it’s not in your best interest to be debt-free, you still need to make sure you have a good handle on your debt.
+But even if you decide that it’s not in your best interest to be debt-free, you still need to make sure you have a good handle on your debt.
 Here are several tips on how to better manage debt before buying a house.